Streaming Variational Monte Carlo: Experiments

 where each dimension of the emission noise, $v_t$, is independently and identically distributed (i.i.d) from a Student's t distribution, $\mathcal{ST}(0, \nu_y, \sigma_y)$, where $\nu_y$ is the degrees of freedom and $\sigma_y$ is the scale.

 We set $d_y = d_x = 10$ and the elements of $W_x$ are i.i.d. drawn from $\mathcal{N}(0, 1/d_x)$.
 We set $\gamma = 2.5$ which produces chaotic dynamics at a relatively slow timescale compared to $\tau$~\cite{SUSSILLO2009544}.
 The rest of the parameters values are: $\tau=0.025$, $\delta=0.001$, $Q = 0.01I$, $\nu_y=2$ and $\sigma_y = 0.1$, which are kept fixed.
 We generated a single time series of length of $T=500$ and fixed it across multiple realizations.
-SVMC was ran using 200 particles with proposal distribution~\eqref{eq:mlp_proposal}, where the neural network was a multi-layer perceptron (MLP) with 1 hidden layer with 100 hidden units; 15 gradient steps were performed at each time step.
+SVMC was ran using 200 particles with proposal distribution~\eqref{eq:mlp_proposal}, where the neural network was a multi-layer perceptron (MLP) with 1 hidden layer of width 100 and relu nonlinearities; 15 gradient steps were performed at each time step with a learning rate of .001 with $L=4$.
 For a comparison, a BPF with 10,000 particles and an unscented Kalman filter (UKF) was run.
 Each method was ran over 100 realizations.
+We compare the ELBO and root mean square error (RMSE) between the true latent states, $x_{1:T}$, and the inferred latent states, $\hat{x}_{1:T}$.\footnote{We use the posterior mean as our estimate of the latent states.}

-SVMC can achieve better performance with a smaller computational budget than BPF with an order of magnitude less samples.
+With a similar computational budget, SVMC can achieve better performance than a BPF using almost two orders of magnitude less samples.
+To investigate the effect the number of gradient steps has on the performance of SVMC, we plot the RMSE and ELBO as a function of number of gradient steps taken in figure~\ref{fig:convergence}A; taking more gradient steps leads to a decrease in RMSE and an increase in the ELBO.
+We next investigate the effect the number of samples used to compute the stochastic gradient, $L$, has on the performance~\ref{fig:convergence}B; as was demonstrated in~\cite{rainforth2018tighter}, larger L leads to a decrease in performance.